-FPPD Future Project Parametric Design, developed by Pace GmbH for a rapid aircraft cabin configuration and the fuselage contour of the aircraft concept in order to generate interior cabin layouts from a predefined database of layouts and a predefined database of cabin items constraints (Pacelab Cabin it is the advanced version of the previous two programs, which are not commercialized anymore).
+- FPPD Future Project Parametric Design, developed by Pace GmbH for a rapid aircraft cabin configuration and the fuselage contour of the aircraft (Pace 1995). - Pacelab Cabin developed also by Pace GmbH, that uses the Knowledge Based Engineering concept in order to generate interior cabin layouts from a predefined database of layouts and a predefined database of cabin items constraints (Pacelab Cabin it is the advanced version of the previous two programs, which are not commercialized anymore).